Henry Howard, 1st Earl of Northampton: In favour under James I

 In 1603 he was made a Privy Counsellor, on 1 January 1604 Lord Warden of the Cinque Ports, and on 13 March Earl of Northampton and Baron Marnhull, of Marnhull in the County of Dorset; on 24 February 1605 he was given the Garter and on 29 April was appointed Lord Privy Seal.
 In 1609 he was elected High Steward of the University of Oxford, and in 1612 Chancellor of the University of Cambridge.
 The same year he was appointed one of the Commissioners of the Treasury.
 He was one of the judges at the trials of Walter Raleigh and Lord Cobham in 1603, of Guy Fawkes in 1605, and of Henry Garnet in 1606, in each case pressing for a conviction.

+In 1604 he was one of the commissioners who composed the peace treaty with Spain.
+Howard organised the welcome of the Spanish ambassador, Juan Fernández de Velasco y Tovar, 5th Duke of Frías, Constable of Castile, who came to sign the treaty in August.
+The Constable was brought up the Thames in a boat, admiring the sights, including Anne of Denmark and her companions who attended in a barge near the Tower of London wearing black masks.
+Howard received a pension of £1000 from the Spanish Court.

-In 1604 he was one of the commissioners who composed the treaty of peace with Spain, and from that date he received from the Spanish Court a pension of £1000.
-In 1604, Howard called playwright Ben Jonson before the Privy Council, accusing him of popery and treason in Sejanus.
+In 1604, Howard called the playwright Ben Jonson before the Privy Council, accusing him of popery and treason in Sejanus.
 In 1610 he received a royal grant of territory in Newfoundland, and the London and Bristol Company (Newfoundland Company) was set up around him for its commercial exploitation.
 However, In January 1608 Northampton was out of favour with Anne of Denmark and sought a recipe from the Earl of Mar to restore his position.